Foster care – information and tips

 The law also provides for recurrent and one-off maintenance allowances.
 These are intended for young adults who become independent and leave foster care.

-You can start by contacting an organisation that provides foster carers with support and training.
+If you are thinking about how to become a foster carer, you can start by contacting an organisation that specialises in foster care.
 They will familiarise you with the whole process and if you want to join, you can also receive training from them afterwards.
-The administrative part of the process then starts with contacting the OSPOD – Department of Social Protection of Children at the municipal office of the municipality with extended jurisdiction according to your place of residence.
+The administrative part of the process then begins by contacting the OSPOD – Department of Social and Legal Protection of Children at the municipal office of the municipality with extended jurisdiction according to your place of residence.
 You can discuss your motivation to become a foster parent with the social worker and she will answer any questions you may have.
 You will then complete an application for inclusion in the register of applicants.

 The application must be accompanied by: